Smithsonian/ngeht-arrayperformance-sims/CONTRIBUTING.md

     * Only rebase/squash commits that __have not been pushed__

-1. Ensure all assigned success criteria are satisfied, including the following:

-    * _List criteria to satisfy/tests to pass_

 1. Open a pull request to merge the development branch back to the appropriate target branch.
+Ensure all checks have passed before merging.